onenameio/support/README.md

 As we mention above, your account backup file is required for a password reset, so unfortunately, if you lose both your password and backup file, you lose access to your account.

-#### When I signed up, I was given a 12-word passphrase and emailed a backup code.
+#### [Early User] When I signed up, I was given a 12-word passphrase and emailed a backup code.
 How does this work?

-We asked our early users to write down a 12-word passphrase that gave them access to their accounts.
+We asked our early users (signed up before summer 2014) to write down a 12-word passphrase that gave them access to their accounts.
 And just in case they lost the passphrase, we emailed them a backup code.
 If you were one of these users, you can log in to Onename with your email and the 12-word passphrase as the password.
 Then, if you'd like, you can update your password at any time.

-#### What if I forget my 12-word passphrase?
+#### [Early User] What if I forget my 12-word passphrase?

 If you forgot your passphrase, you can go to https://onename.io/reset to reset your password and regain access to your account.
 You'll be asked to retreive the backup code that was emailed to you when you signed up.

-#### What if I forgot my 12-word passphrase and I no longer have the backup code that was emailed to me when I signed up?
+#### [Early User] What if I forgot my 12-word passphrase and I no longer have the backup code that was emailed to me when I signed up?

 Unfortunately, the backup code is the only way for us to help you recover your 12-word passphrase and reset your account.
 So if you lost both your 12-word passphrase and your backup code, you will no longer have access to your account.